 The name of George Soros is once again in the news.
 Mr. Soros has stirred up a lot of trouble over the years, but he probably doesn’t even know about half the accusations that are being thrown at him.
 Even President Trump has helped to spread the rumours.
-Although Mr. Soros has been a relentless self-promoter for more years than most of the population has been alive, the current conspiracies are unlikely to have any connection with him.
+Although Mr. Soros has been a relentless self-promoter for more years than most of us have been alive, the current conspiracies are unlikely to have any connection with him.

 What is the real George Soros all about?
 His books give us some clues.

 Soros has written many books and in 2019, published In Defense of Open Society.
-I find Soros and his books to be inspiring and intelligent, wiley and naive, irritating and fascinating.
+I find Soros and his books to be inspiring and intelligent, shrewd and naive, irritating and fascinating.

 Although his wealth and fame draw our attention to him, Soros’ ‘In Defense of Open Society’ is not focused on either earning money or becoming famous.
 Nor is Soros concerned with defending open societies because this would allow for greater money-making.

-In contrast, French philosopher Henri Bergson and Karl Popper, whom Soros studied with in the 1950’s at the London School of Economics developed the idea of ‘open society’.
+In contrast, French philosopher Henri Bergson and Karl Popper, whom Soros studied under in the 1950s at the London School of Economics, developed the idea of ‘open society’.
 Without digging into these philosophical roots, open society has to do with permitting and encouraging critical thought and free expression.
-This would be a society free of tribal affinities such as religion, national, or traditional economic formulas.
+This would be a society free of tribal affinities such as religious, national, or traditional economic formulas.

 Soros begins his book by saying that he believes we are living in a revolutionary moment.
-He reviews some of his previous experiences of revolutionary moments such as 1944 and escape from the Nazis and the 1980’s and the collapse of the Soviet system.
+He reviews some of his previous experiences of revolutionary moments such as 1944 and escapes from the Nazis and the 1980s and the collapse of the Soviet system.
 The book is a selection of some of his recent writings.